 The Facts: Represented a respected 2 attorney law firm accused of wrongful termination, battery, denial of vacation pay, by ex-clerical employee due to alleged racial and/or religious discrimination.

-After Mr. Kapp presented overwhelming evidence that the plaintiff was fired due to legitimate job issues, jury rejected all of the plaintiff's claims.
+After Mr. Kapp presented overwhelming evidence that the plaintiff was fired due to legitimate job issues -- including well-documented chronic tardiness, poor and sloppy work and a chronically bad attitude -- jury rejected all of the plaintiff's claims.
 Judgment affirmed by the court of appeals in 2015.

 Selected Cases where Mr. Kapp served as Defense Trial Counsel

 $225,000: Boutelle vs. Downey Plaza Apts., LASC Case No. SEC 32782 (December 1982)